Wisconsin promotes Chris McIntosh to replace Alvarez as AD - WHIZ News

 Chancellor Rebecca Blank announced Wednesday that McIntosh will take over when Alvarez finalizes his retirement.
 The 74-year-old Alvarez announced April 6 that he was stepping down, and his retirement is expected to take effect at the beginning of July.

-“I owe so much to the University of Wisconsin, and I’m deeply honored to be able to succeed Barry Alvarez,” McIntosh said in a statement released by the university before an afternoon news conference.
-“We will build upon our legacy of success on the field of competition and support our student-athletes in the classroom, on campus and after college.”
+“This opportunity for me feels much like the opportunity I was given when I was offered a scholarship here in 1994,” the former All-America offensive tackle said at his introductory news conference.
+“It was surreal.
+It’s significant.
+It’s going to come with an incredible amount of work.
+There will be challenging days ahead, but man, oh man, can it be rewarding and can it be impactful.”

-McIntosh is expected to make $940,000 annually, with $500,000 coming from university funds.
+McIntosh will make $940,000 annually, with $500,000 coming from university funds.
 The remaining portion will come from private gift funds designated for athletics.

 McIntosh, a native of Pewaukee, Wisconsin, has worked in the Badgers’ athletic department since 2014 and became deputy athletic director in 2017.
 His roles included day-to-day operations, student-athlete recruitment, business development, human resources and strategic planning.